jessica-lora/Practice/README.md

 -`git status` checks the status of files. if the files appear red, they have not beed 'added'; once you do `git add .` and check the status again, they'll appear green

--`git branch` will tell you which branch you are in
+-`git branch` will tell you which branch you are in and show you all the branches